BraydenReklaw/chess/notes.md

 // when it comes to checking for check, upon making a move, calculate all possible moves again. if any include the opponent King space, set check.
 Use this move collection to assist in determining if another intervening piece can block check //

+## I/O

+streams, scanner class (1 token at a time), files class, RandomAccessFile class

+### File Class

+This class can check a file's existence, create one, or delete one.

+`File file = new File("/use/MyFile.txt"); if(file.exists());`

+### Streams

+input and output streams are bytes binary. reader and writer convert to strings.
+* FileInputStream
+* PipedInputStream
+* URLConnection.getInputStream() (phase 3)
+* HttpExchange.getRequestBody()
+* ResultSet.getBinaryStream(int col_index) - reading bytes off a database

+Filter Input streams - allow the chaining of streams. allows for decompressing, decrypting, counting, etc.